 Cargill is an international producer and supplier of food, agricultural products and services.
-The company has 160,000 employees in 70 countries.
-Cargill has had activities in Izegem since 1998 and employs about 250 people there.
-This site is one of the most complex food oil refineries in Europe, has one of the largest filling lines in Europe and has a centre of excellence for packaging.
-The company invests in research, development and innovation, efforts that were recently rewarded with a Factory of the Future Award.
+The site in Izegem (Belgium) is one of the most complex food oil refineries in Europe, has one of the largest filling lines in Europe and has a centre of excellence for packaging.
+The company invests in research, development and innovation, efforts that were rewarded with a Factory of the Future Award in 2021.